algolia/algoliasearch-client-cmd/README.md

 Copy or rename an index
 -------------

-You can easily copy or rename an existing index using the `copy` and `move` command.
+You can easily copy or rename an existing index using the `copy` and `move` commands.
 **Note**: Move and copy commands overwrite destination index.

-The move command is particulary usefull is you want to update a big index atomically from one version to another.
-For example, if you recreate your index `MyIndex`each night from a database by batch, you have just to :
+The move command is particularly useful is you want to update a big index atomically from one version to another.
+For example, if you recreate your index `MyIndex` each night from a database by batch, you just have to:
  1. Import your database in a new index using [batches](#batch-writes).
-We will call this new index `MyNewIndex`
+Let's call this new index `MyNewIndex`.
  1. Rename `MyNewIndex` in `MyIndex` using the move command.
-This will automatically override the old index and new queries will be served on this index.
+This will automatically override the old index and new queries will be served on the new one.

 ```sh
 # Rename MyNewIndex in MyIndex